 • Spanish: Los niños juegan al fútbol

-• Portuguese: As crianças jogam futebol
+• Brazilian Portuguese: As crianças jogam futebol

 • Italian: I bambini giocano a calcio